Middle Class Madhavan: Reception

-The movie received mixed to positive reviews from critics.

-Balaji Balasubramaniam of thiraipadam.com gave a mixed review and wrote, "Prabhu looks old but the role is no stretch for him.
-Abirami, last seen in Vaanavil, plays the homely role well.
-Visu shows up in another of his trademark, advise-giving roles while director T.P.Gajendran himself makes an appearance at several spots in various roles.
-Songs by Dhina are not particularly memorable.
-Comedy occupies a major portion of this movie too with Vadivelu and Vivek.
-Vadivelu surprises us with his initial softness but reverts to his usual loud ways soon.
-Vivek has some funny lines with his royal heritage."

-Savitha Padmanabhan of The Hindu gave a mixed review and wrote, "The plot gets too predictable after a point, but that is true of most films today.
+Savitha Padmanabhan of The Hindu wrote, "The plot gets too predictable after a point, but that is true of most films today.
 Prabhu's cherubic smile and effortless acting are plus points.
 Abhirami looks pretty as the homely wife.
 Delhi Ganesh flits in and out while Visu is at his didactic best.
 Vadivelu and Vivek do what they are adept at... raising a few laughs.
 But after a point they get quite tiresome, and even interfere with the main story.
 Music by Dhina is below average.
 In fact, the songs stick out like a sore thumb.
 The director has tried to raise a pertinent issue, but it could have been handled with finesse."

-Tamilmovienow.com gave a positive review and wrote, "Prabhu is a favorite actor for director TP Gajendran and he handles such simple roles with ease.
-Abhirami is calm, subtle yet delivers what the character demands.
-The buried emotions of an obedient wife have been skillfully displayed by the actor.
-TP Gajendran seldom directs a movie without comedy and in Middle Class Madhavan, it reaches phenomenal heights with the two veterans Vadivelu and Vivek sharing screen space.
-The duo is equally competent when it comes to making you laugh uncontrollably.
-Despite being high on emotions and sentimental sequences, Middle Class Madhavan is enjoyable for its serene comedy and its authentic backdrop of a household."
+Cinesouth wrote "The title misleads us to conceive a story with another dimension.
+Director T.P.Gajendran has a fine central theme for the story in Hollywood style.
+But alas! he has weakened the screenplay for no reason but the comedy comes handy to him.
+The high-class comedy gives him and the fans happiness alike, as an end-result."
+Visual Dasan of Kalki wrote TP Gajendran makes audience laughs without thinking about anything for two and a half hours.
+Malini Mannath of Chennai Online wrote "It is a neater film than the team's earlier film 'Budget Padmanabhan'.
+The script doesn't stray much here and the director is more focussed."